 Facebook, for example, will allow you to target single men in a certain age bracket who live in San Francisco, are interested in exotic sports cars, and are CEOs of tech companies.
 LinkedIn, on the other hand, will allow you to target men who live in San Francisco, are CEOs of tech companies, and who are members of groups like exotic car owners and enthusiasts.

 The goal of a highly targeted ad campaign is to have a small reach of people who are the perfect fit for your customer demographic.
 When creating social ad campaigns for lead generation they should drive visitors to conversion optimized landing pages.
 This strategy should ensure that you are spending a smaller budget on a higher-converting audience.

 Lead Strategy #6: Use Remarketing

 Another way to use social media advertising is remarketing.
 So far, Facebook and Twitter both allow you to create custom audiences and tailored audiences based on visitors to your website that have had a cookie placed on their browser.
 You can use these cookies to match ad campaigns to specific pages people have visited.

 Remarketing is the reason you can go to Facebook after browsing Staples’ website and see the same desk you were browsing in your news feed.
 Because you are targeting audiences that have visited your website, you stand a much higher potential to convert them into sales.

-As you can see, you have many opportunities to optimize your social media presence for conversions.
+As you can see, you have many opportunities to optimize your social media presence for lead generation and conversions.
 Be sure to take advantage of all of them to ensure your social media campaigns result in positive ROI.

 About the Author (Guest Blogger)